cbourke/ComputerScienceI/honors/hacks/hack3.0/readme.md

     are known to be correct using means other than your program (a calculator, online tool, etc.).

+-   Identify any error conditions (invalid number of CLAs or invalid values) and output an appropriate error message to the user.
+Be sure to include the term `ERROR` in your message.
+For example:
+    `ERROR: invalid number of days`.

--   Place your code in a `main()` method in a source file named `DataPlan.java` in the package `unl.soc` and turn it in via webhandin.
+-   Place your code in a `main()` method in a source file named `DataPlan.java` in the package `unl.soc` and turn it in.
     Make sure that it runs and executes correctly in the grader.